GU-CLASP/language-and-perception/events/ethics-for-nlp/index.md

 ### Submissions

-Submissions should follow the ACL formatting template (https://2023.aclweb.org/calls/style_and_formatting/), should be in English and contain full contact information of the presenter(s).
+Submissions should follow [the ACL formatting template](https://2023.aclweb.org/calls/style_and_formatting/), should be in English and contain full contact information of the presenter(s).
 Authors are also encouraged to submit any other information that they would like to discuss and share about this topic, in particular if it is relevant for the preperation of the course.

 Please upload your submissions (zipped in a file name.surname.zip) with your full contact details [here](https://linux.dobnik.net/cloud/s/dwn7nmY68aEjatK).